Posterior contraction of the population polytope in finite admixture models: Concentration properties of the prior support

-A consequence of this lemma is that if $\gamma_j \leq 1$ for all $j=1,\ldots,k$, $k\leq d+1$ and $G$ is $k-1$-dimensional, then the induced $\Peta$ has a Hausdorff density that is bounded away from 0 on the entire its support $\Delta^{k-1}$, which implies $0$-regularity.
-On the other hand, if $\gamma_j \leq 1$ for all $j$, $k > d+1$, and $G$ is $d$-dimensional, the $\Peta$ is at least $\sum_{j=1}^{k}\gamma_j$- regularity.
+A consequence of this lemma is that if $\gamma_j \leq1$ for all $j=1,\ldots,k$, $k\leq d+1$ and $G$ is $k-1$-dimensional, then the induced $P_{\veceta|G}$ has a Hausdorff density that is bounded away from 0 on the entire its support $\Delta^{k-1}$, which implies $0$-regularity.
+On the other hand, if $\gamma_j \leq1$ for all $j$, $k > d+1$, and $G$ is $d$-dimensional, the $P_{\veceta|G}$ is at least $\sum_{j=1}^{k}\gamma_j$-regularity.
 Note that the $\alpha$-regularity condition is concerned with the density behavior near the boundary of its support, and thus is weaker than what is guaranteed here.

-\paragraph{Bounds on KL divergences.}
+\subsection{Bounds on KL divergences}

-Suppose that the population polytope $G$ is endowed with a prior distribution on $\Gcal^k$ (via prior on the population structures $\vectheta_1,\ldots,\vectheta_k$.
-Given $G$, the marginal density $\pG$ of $n$-vector $\SSn$ is obtained via Eq.~\eqref{Eqn-marginal-SSn}.
-To establish the concentration properties of Kullback-Leibler neighborhood $B_K$ as induced by the prior, we need to obtain an upper bound on the KL divergences for the marginal densities in terms of Hausdorff metric on population polytopes.
-First, consider a very special case: \begin{lemma} Let $G,G' \in \Delta^d$ be closed convex sets satisfying property \AA.
-Moreover, assume that \begin{itemize} \item [(a)] $G \subset G'$, $\aff G = \aff G'$ is $p$-dimensional, for $p \leq d$. \item [(b)] $P_{\veceta|G}$ (resp. $P_{\veceta|G'}$) are uniform distributions on $G$, (resp. $G'$). \end{itemize} Then, there is a constant $C_1 = C_1(r,p) >0$ such that $K(\pG, \pGO)\leq C_1 \dH(G,G')$. \end{lemma}
+Suppose that the population polytope $G$ is endowed with a prior distribution on $\Gcal^k$ (via prior on the population structures $\vectheta_1,\ldots,\vectheta_k$).
+Given $G$, the marginal density ${p_{\SS_{[n]}|G}}$ of $n$-vector $\SS_{[n]}$ is obtained via Equation \eqref{Eqn-marginal-SSn}.
+To establish the concentration properties of Kullback--Leibler neighborhood $B_K$ as induced by the prior, we need to obtain an upper bound on the KL divergences for the marginal densities in terms of Hausdorff metric on population polytopes.
+First, consider a very special case.